MackCesar/MetalDiffusion/README.md

 python dreamWebUI.py
 ```

+The web UI will automatically load into your preferred browser.

+To finish the program, in `Terminal` type `CTRL+C` and the program will quit or quit `Terminal` entirely.

 ### As a Python module

 You can use the repo as a python module in a custom script: